 Later in the story, the bats are replaced for at least one day by rats instead.
 This is actually plot-relevant (unlike the bats, which are just annoying) because it's a sign that something's wrong in the sewers.

-The Blighttown Giant Mosquitos in Dark Souls.
-Always flying and thus hard to hit in melee, so weak as to be a waste of a spell, an attack that's not too troublesome on its own but can shatter your guard if there's more than one(and there usually is) that also help cause poison, to help finish the infliction if the poisonous waters of the swamp didn't already.
+The Blighttown Giant Mosquitos are always flying and thus hard to hit in melee, so weak as to be a waste of a spell, an attack that's not too troublesome on its own but can shatter your guard if there's more than one(and there usually is) that also help cause poison, to help finish the infliction if the poisonous waters of the swamp didn't already.
 And to top it all off, they hardly give any souls and respawn several times in a row.

 The Dark Spire.
 One of the most common early enemies?
 Literal Goddamned Bats.
 Most of the other common enemies early on are also Goddamned Bats in the figurative sense.
 Then you run into the bats that look almost exactly like the first kind but are actually Demonic Spiders...